ibm-cloud-architecture/refarch-integration/docs/buildrun/README.md

 git clone https://github.com/ibm-cloud-architecture/refarch-integration.git
 ```

-Then under the refarch-integration folder use the command ` ./clonePeers.sh` to clone the peer repositories of the 'hybrid integration' solution.
+Then under the refarch-integration/scripts folder use the command ` clonePeers.sh` to clone the peer repositories of the 'hybrid integration' solution.

 ### Working on your own
-The script ` ./fork-repos.sh` should help you to fork all the repositories of this solution within your github account.
+The script ` fork-repos.sh` should help you to fork all the repositories of this solution within your github account.

 ## Continuous integration and deployment
 We are detailing how to install a 'jenkins' server on ICP and delivering jenkins file and scripts for each project to do CI/CD.
-See [this note](./devops/README.md) for installation detail.
+See [this note](../devops/README.md) for installation detail.

 ## Specifics deployment
 Each project covers in detail how to build and run their own components.